JoyOfCodingPDX/GettingStarted/README.md

 that the tests provide sufficient code coverage.
 Make sure that all of your code compiles before you submit it.
 The Grader will not to attempt to debug your code.
 Your grade will be reduced significantly if your code does not compile and the Grader has to read it.

+Additionally, please remove any debugging or "println" output from your program before you submit it.
+Such output can be very helpful during development, but can complicate the job of the Grader who has to wade through extra text to identify the intended output of your program.
+The Grader reserves the right to deduct points from projects whose output is difficult to interpret.
+You are encouraged to write unit tests to reproduce and validate defects discovered during development.
+If you choose to include debugging statements, they should be enbled by a Java system property.

 The `submit.sh` script takes one argument, the name of the Project to submit.
 The Project name (number) will determine the directory that contains the project's code.
 For instance, you can submit Project 1 by running the following command